wilsonliaows/docs/connectors/salesforce.md

 *Salesforce custom object profile permissions setup*

 #### Platform event permissions
 In order to use platform events triggers and actions, you need platform events to be enabled in your Salesforce organization.
-You would need to set `read` and `create` permissions.
+You would need to set `read` and `create` permissions for the connected user's profile.

 ![Salesforce platform events permissions - profile setup](/assets/images/salesforce-docs/platform-events-permissions.png) *Salesforce platform events permissions - profile setup*